mnemnion/zitron/doc/zitron.md

 }
 ```

-But the parser itself does not clean up the stack, if and when an
+But the parser itself does not clean up the stack, if and when an error
-error is thrown from within `parser.parse`.
+is thrown from within `parser.parse`.
+That job is left up to `deinit`,
+so be sure to include it.

 #### 4.3.2 Named Actions and Impls <a id="named_actions">